 The California Naturalist program uses a science curriculum, hands-on learning, problem-solving, citizen science, and community service to instill a deep appreciation for the natural communities of the state and to inspire individuals to become stewards of their local resources.

 The program promotes environmental literacy and stewardship through discovery and action.
 Courses combine classroom and field experience in science, problem-solving, communication training and community service.
 Students are taught by an instructor and team of experts who are affiliated with a local nature-based center or natural resource focused agency.
-Upon completing certification requirements, participants are eligible for four academic credits through UC Division of Agriculture and Natural Resources for an additional nominal fee.
+Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.